 Learning doesn’t just have to be about memorising facts or reciting times tables.
 Allowing children to take accountability for themselves – whether that’s with money, time or their emotions – can help them develop a sense of their own capabilities and take responsibility.

-This holiday time, try setting your child a ‘budget’, which can range from how much money they’re allowed to spend or how long they’re allowed to do a certain activity.
+This half-term, try setting your child a ‘budget’, which can range from how much money they’re allowed to spend or how long they’re allowed to do a certain activity.
 Tangible markers like sand timers or coins help even younger children manage their remaining ‘budget’.

 2. Set them independent tasks